 - why knowledge about humanities advocacy is important to emerging scholars,

 - why effective communication is an essential skill for leaders in the humanities,

 - how you envision humanities advocacy fitting into your intended career path,

 - and specific ways in which you will bring what you learned back to campus and share it with fellow graduate students.

 - Letter of support from your faculty advisor.

 Applicants should demonstrate strong communication and leadership skills.

-Eligibility: Must be enrolled during the spring 2017 semester in a UW-Madison graduate degree program listed in the Arts and Humanities division here.
+Eligibility: Must be enrolled during the spring 2018 semester in a UW-Madison graduate degree program in the Arts and Humanities division.

-2017 NHA Annual Meeting and Humanities Advocacy Day
+The Graduate School selected the following two graduate students to attend the 2017 NHA Annual Meeting and Humanities Advocacy Day.